dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/code-locations.md

 This guide will cover three options for adding a new code location:
 - Adding a code location manually
 - Adding a code location in a new Git repository
-- Adding a new code location to a Git monorepo
+- Adding a new code location to an existing Git monorepo

 <details>
 <summary>Prerequisites</summary>